wearemolecule/elektra/README.md

 ## Methods

-These are the primary methods implemented in by Elektra.
+These are the primary methods available in Elektra.
 Other methods are available, but are undocumented.
 * [create_prices](#create_prices): Creates block prices from raw LMP input
 * [scrub_hourly_prices](#scrub_hourly_prices): Verifies that enough hourly LMPs are present
 * [convert](#convert): Converts hours in one block, to equivalent hours in another